 Are you interested in how spirituality can shape the dying process?
 Please consider reading my book Spirituality and Hospice Social Work published by Columbia University Press.
 This book is the product of many years of clinical and research experience.
 The article Key Concepts in Spiritual Care for Hospice Social Workers: How an Interdisciplinary Perspective Can Inform Spiritual Competence provides a topical overview.
 The book further explains the evidence supporting spiritually sensitive hospice social work.

-Social Work Today published an article that presents my preliminary collaborative work on exploring opportunities for relational spirituality in long-term care.
-The article is called Meaningful Relationships in Long Term Care - Helping Residents Make Their House a Home.
+Social Work Today published a collaborative work that explores opportunities for relational spirituality in long-term care.
+This article is called Meaningful Relationships in Long Term Care - Helping Residents Make Their House a Home.

 My most recent presentation was for the North American Association of Christians in Social Work in Harford, Connecticut.
 At the 68th Annual Convention, I presented a workshop on How Ethics Can Inform Spiritually Sensitive Social Work.